remotelyliving/doorkeeper/README.md

     return $this->doNewFeatureStuff();
 }

-// OR if you want to bypass the instance Requestor that was set and create another
+// OR if you want to bypass the instance Requestor that was set and create another use `Doorkeeper::grantsAccessToRequestor()`
 // This is useful for jobs where you're hydrating batches of user data and processing them
 $other_requestor = (new Requestor)->withUserId($user_id);